-The power of a CRC extends to all the local authorities within its geographical jurisdiction, whether communes, departments or regions, but also to their public institutions including EPCIs).
+The power of a CRC extends to all the local communities within its geographical jurisdiction, whether towns, departments or regions, but also to their public institutions including EPCIs).

-In this context, the CRCs have a triple power of control.
-They first have a budgetary control, which substitutes for the control exercised by the Prefect prior to Ac 82-213 of 2 March 1982.
-The second control is of a jurisdictional nature, intended to make sure the transactions undertaken by the public accountant are regular.
-The purpose of the third power is to control that the revenue and expenditures of the communes are regular.
+In this context, the CRCs have a triple checking power.
+They first have a budgetary check, which substitutes for the check exercised by the Prefect prior to Ac 82-213 of 2 March 1982.
+The second check is of a jurisdictional nature, intended to make sure the transactions undertaken by the public accountant are regular.
+The purpose of the third power is to check that the receipts and expenditures of the towns are regular.

-- Budgetary control
+- Budgetary check

-According to Articles L1612-2 and the following of the CGCT, the CRC control concerns the primary budget, the modifying decisions and the administrative accounts.
+According to articles L1612-2 and the following of the CGCT, the CRC check concerns the primary budget, the modifying decisions and the administrative accounts.